Rotation 90 Degrees About The Origin

 For a 90-degree clockwise rotation:

 These formulas are derived from trigonometric principles.
-Consider a point (x, y) in polar coordinates (r, θ), where r is the distance from the origin and θ is the angle with respect to the positive x-axis.
+Because of that, consider a point (x, y) in polar coordinates (r, θ), where r is the distance from the origin and θ is the angle with respect to the positive x-axis.
 When we rotate this point by 90 degrees counterclockwise, the new angle becomes θ + 90°.
-Using trigonometric identities, we can express the new coordinates in terms of the original coordinates:

 Similarly, for a clockwise rotation, the new angle becomes θ - 90°, leading to the formulas x' = y and y' = -x.